Certificate Authority

 Select Policy Tree in the main menu.

 In the main policy tree, select Add > CA Template > Adaptable.
-The Add New Adaptable window will appear.

-Define the following General and Connection fields:
+In the Add New Adaptable window, define the following General and Connection fields:

-- CA Name: the desired CA name.
+• CA Name: The desired CA name.

-- Username Credential: the username credential you created.
+• Username Credential: The username credential you created.

-- Certificate Credential: the certificate credential you created.
+• Certificate Credential: The certificate credential you created.

-- PowerShell Script: Futurex KMES CA
+• PowerShell Script: CA

-If custom X.509 extensions, validity periods, or Futurex approval groups are desired, define them in the Custom Fields section.
-Note that for these to be visible, the FuturexCreateCustomFields.ps1 script must have been successfully run.
+If custom X.509 extensions, validity periods, or approval groups are desired, define them in the Custom Fields section.
+Note that the FuturexCreateCustomFields.ps1 script must run successfully for these to be visible.

 Select [ Validate ] to test the connection and authentication with the .
 This can take up to 5-15 seconds to complete.